plotzing/plotzing/README.md

 *Specifying Custom Dataframes*

 As mentioned previously, Plotzing will look for a datraframe called df in your global environment by default when no other dataframe is specified.
-However, if you wish to use another dataframe, you may specify this using **`data =`**.
+To use a different dataframe, just specify this using **`data =`**.

 ## **Customizing Plots**